September 24th, 2018

 I took a lunch break at Evolution creek, where I had to wade across…the first and only crossing that I had to get my feet wet.
 I took off my shoes but used the opportunity to rinse the dirt out of my socks as I walked across in them.

-It was nice to have company again and we hiked with ease up towards Muir Pass.
-The aspens in the lower valleys were quite spectacular and then all the alpine lakes wowed us more.
-This quickly became the most stunning pass yet.
-A wall of mountains kept growing larger around us and it was like we were suddenly surrounded, with no escape.
-I love how impossible a pass looks, and yet the trail keeps winding up.
+I hiked with ease up towards Muir Pass.
+The aspens in the lower valleys were quite spectacular and and so too were all the lakes.
+It quickly became the most stunning pass yet.
+A wall of mountains kept growing larger around me and it was like I was suddenly surrounded, with no escape.
+I love how impossible a pass sometimes looks from afar, and yet the trail keeps winding towards it.
 It was starting to get late and the lighting was perfect for the intense surroundings.
 I took so many pictures on the final ascent.

-We had been considering the possibility of sleeping in the Muir hut at the top of the pass (12,000′) and had fortunately grabbed some water at the last creek.
-We got to the hut just as the sun went down and I was immediately sold on staying when I saw the views from the top and also felt the warmth of the interior of the hut.
+I hoped to sleep in the Muir hut at the top of the pass (12,000′) and fortunately grabbed some water at the last creek.
+I got to the hut just as the sun went down and I was immediately sold on staying when I saw the views from the top and also felt the warmth of the interior of the hut.

-We had been hopscotching with a couple and they also decided to stay.
+I had been hopscotching with a couple on the way up and they also decided to stay.
 Eric had hiked the Colorado Trail in 2015 and this was Catherine’s first hike.
-The extra body heat was welcomed and there was just the perfect amount of space for 4 people.
+The extra body heat was welcomed and there was just the perfect amount of space for all of us.

-We set up our sleeping pads on the outer ledges and proceeded to hot-box the hut…classic.
+We set up our sleeping pads on the outer ledges.
 There was only one window but the hut felt surprisingly bright and cozy.
 I couldn’t believe how warm it stayed all night.
 I always think of stone buildings as being cold and dark.
 I slept very well and the night was a highlight of the trip.

 The most amazing part was seeing the almost-full moon rise and light up the amphitheater of rocks around us.
 The infinity of rock, space, and time.
 To say it felt like we were on the surface of the moon is a cliche but the only way I could describe it.
 I wish I could have taken good pictures of it.
 Another Magical Mountain Moment.
 I am so blessed.